 Instead of an early start, these mornings allow students to come in at 11am, providing students with extra time for self-care and reflection.
 These later starts will only be allowed should students have attended all their registrations and lessons and not be behind on any work in their subjects.
 They will be assessed on a weekly basis.
 We hope this reward is a positive motivation for students.

-Monday Tuesday Wednesday Thursday Friday Tutor Tutor Collapsed Tutor (iStudy on arrival) 8.55am Tutor Reward Morning (iStudy on arrival) 11am
+Monday Tuesday Wednesday Thursday Friday Tutor Tutor Tutor Assembly/Quiz Reward Morning (iStudy on arrival) 11am